usman-Iqbal-5/Nova-Verge/README.md

 # 🌿 NovaVerge — Sustainable Tech Consulting (Demo Website)

-**NovaVerge** is a fictional business website built to showcase my front-end development skills using **HTML**, **CSS**, **Bootstrap**, and **JavaScript**.
-It represents a consulting company helping businesses transition to eco-friendly operations through smart technology (IoT, AI, analytics — conceptually only).
+**NovaVerge** is a **concept website** created as a professional front-end development project using **HTML**, **CSS**, **Bootstrap**, and **JavaScript**.
+It represents a clean, modern consulting firm focused on eco-friendly operations and smart technologies.

-> ⚠️ This project is for demonstration purposes only.
-NovaVerge is a mock business created as part of a personal portfolio.
+> 🧪 This is a demonstration project built to showcase web development skills.
+The business and services are part of a fictional scenario developed for portfolio purposes.

 ---